An enhanced finite difference time domain method for two dimensional Maxwell's equations: Conclusions and Future Research

 \section{Conclusions and Future Research}

 We have built a new BC-EP method for the challenging two-dimensional transverse electric Maxwell's equations involving multiple dielectric media.
-Based on a relation for the electric fields across the dielectric media interface and the integral version of the Maxwell's equations, we derived this method which represents Maxwell's equations accurately while the previous numerical methods skipped some terms from the boundary conditions for the purpose of algorithm simplification.
-We then apply BC-EP together with three other popular FDTD methods, BC-EP, staircase and V-EP, to solve a numerical example of a dielectric cylinder with given analytic solution.
-The numerical results clearly demonstrated that it always achieves the highest convergence (close to second order) compared with other methods.
+Based on a relation for the electric fields across the dielectric media interface and the integral version of the Maxwell's equations, we derive this method which represents Maxwell's equations accurately while the previous numerical methods skipped some terms from the boundary conditions for the purpose of algorithm simplification.
+We then apply BC-EP together with three other popular FDTD methods, CP-EP, staircasing and V-EP, to solve a numerical example of a dielectric cylinder with given analytic solution.
+The numerical results clearly demonstrate that it always achieves the highest convergence compared with other methods.
 The stability of BC-EP has also been verified numerically.
 Due to its simplicity, BC-EP can be merged into other FDTD software packages easily.
+The C\texttt{++} source codes for these four methods are provided as supporting information for public access.

 Our next research consideration is to extend BC-EP to solve two-dimensional Maxwell's equations involving multiple dispersive media.
 Numerical performance comparison of this method with other reported dispersive methods (\cite{Mohammadi2008, Liu2012, Nguyen2016}) will be provided.